joelgjojo/joelgjojo/README.md

 ### AI

-Exploring practical applications of AI in software and product experiences.
+Practical applications of AI in software and digital products.

 </td>